Azareal/Gosora/docs/updating.md

 If you run into any issues doing so, please open an issue: https://github.com/Azareal/Gosora/issues/new

-If you want to manually patch Gosora rather than relying on the above scripts to do it, you'll first have to create a copy of `./schema/schema.json` named `./schema/lastSchema.json`, and then, you'll overwrite the files with the new ones with `git pull origin master`.
+If you want to manually patch Gosora rather than relying on the above scripts to do it, you'll first want to save your changes with `git stash`, and then, you'll overwrite the files with the new ones with `git pull origin master`, and then, you can re-apply your custom changes with `git stash apply`

 After that, you'll need to run `go build ./patcher`.